Crashedmind/openstem.com-gatsby-material-UI/content/RaspberryPiAlexa.md

 ---

 ![Raspberry Pi Sense HAT](/assets/amazonalexalogo-630x472.jpg) Amazon has an Alexa client SDK that can be built and installed on a Raspberry Pi.

-This offers many Alexa features.
+This offers many Alexa features
+- Games
+- Radio
+- News
+- Reading books
+- Questions
+- Easter Eggs

 Additional features may require a subscription e.g. Amazon Music.

 # Putting Alexa on our RaspberryPi